amrita123sabat/mywork/README.md

 ## Project Description

 This console application manages a list of users.
-It consists of two main classes: `User` and `UserList`.
+It consists of two main classes: `User` and `UserList`. it provides below functionalities.

+1. Add User
+2. Remove User
+3. Search User by ID
+4. Sort Users by Name
+5. Display All Users
+6. Exit

 ### Object-Oriented Analysis